Nex-GenCodingServices/Nex-GenConsultingServices/README.md

 ⚡ Fun fact: I play at a state level for Lawn Bowls

-CURRENT PROJECT - I am currently working on some basic code for a AI Integrated Chatbot named Amelia for a local landscape supply company.
+CURRENT PROJECT - I am currently working on some basic code for a Chatbot named Amelia for a local Landscape Supply Company.
+The chatbot is based off my creations of Amelia AI and has both Amelia 1.0 and 2.0 mixed into the development of the chatbot